 Why is this rare?
 Typically, when a hosting company starts out it must purchase some kind of servers.
 At this very moment, at the start of the hosting companies’ life is likely the best performance you will ever get on shared web hosting.

 As time goes on, the company gets more and more clients, they buy more servers and everyone is happy.
-At some point the company realises that they could probably squeeze a few more sites on the server to make a bit more money.
-Performance will suffer.
+At some point, the company realises that they could probably squeeze a few more sites on the server to make a bit more money.
+The performance will suffer.

 As evidenced by the below link, it’s clear to me that this isn’t happening at Hostgator, they are actively upgrading their servers to avoid this exact problem.
 I couldn’t find anything similar happening at GoDaddy.